 Note: For example, a change in the legal description of dutiable property in the issuing of a new certificate of title following a subdivision of land.

+[Section 118 amended by No. 30 of 2008 s.
+25.]

 119. Dutiable transactions related to changes in trustees and managed investment schemes

 (1) In this section —

-“new trustee” means a trustee appointed in substitution for a trustee or a trustee appointed in addition to a trustee or trustees;
+new trustee means a trustee appointed in substitution for a trustee or a trustee appointed in addition to a trustee or trustees;

-“old public unit trust” means an undertaking, together with the prescribed interests to which it relates and the trustee or representative and the management company in relation to those interests, to which the Corporations Law Chapter 11 Part 11.2 Division 11 (sections 1451 to 1465) applied by reason of section 1452 of that Law;
+old public unit trust means an undertaking, together with the prescribed interests to which it relates and the trustee or representative and the management company in relation to those interests, to which the Corporations Law Chapter 11 Part 11.2 Division 11 (sections 1451 to 1465) applied by reason of section 1452 of that Law;

-“responsible entity” has the meaning given in the Corporations Act section 9.
+responsible entity has the meaning given in the Corporations Act section 9.

 (2) A reference in this section to an old public unit trust that has become a managed investment scheme is a reference to an old public trust that has become, in accordance with the Corporations Law Chapter 11 Part 11.2 Division 11 (sections 1451 to 1465), a managed investment scheme that is a registered scheme.